 Library Poetry Teatime

 FaceTime Teatime was such a hit that we decided to expand on it.
 Now, one of our favorite ways to host poetry teatime is with other homeschooling families at our local library.
 We schedule the first Tuesday of every month in our library resource room.
 We have snacks and tea.
-We read poetry that is based on a particular theme and then we write poems.
+And, we read poetry that is based on a particular theme and then we write poems.
 What started as a couple of kids is now a thriving poetry teatime of 20-30 boys and girls each month.

 Book Club Teatime